 (l) A “Financial Interest” exists whenever a Covered Person has, directly or indirectly, through business, investment, or Family: (i) an ownership or investment interest in any entity with which ICANN has a transaction, contract, or other arrangement; (ii) a compensation arrangement with any entity or individual with which ICANN has a transaction, contract, or other arrangement; and (iii) a potential ownership or investment interest in, or compensation arrangement with, any entity or individual with which ICANN is negotiating a transaction, contract, or other arrangement.
 Compensation includes direct and indirect remuneration as well as gifts or favors that are not insubstantial.
 Transactions, contracts, and arrangements include grants or other donations as well as business arrangements.
 A Financial Interest is a Potential Conflict but is not necessarily a Conflict of Interest.
 A Financial Interest does not become a Conflict of Interest until the Board Governance Committee, following the procedures set forth in Articles II and III of this COI Policy, determines that the Financial Interest constitutes a Conflict of Interest.

-Section 7.2 Where terms used in this COI Policy have a particular meaning under the Internal Revenue Code, this COI Policy shall be construed to incorporate that meaning.
+Section 7.2 Where terms used in this COI Policy, such as Reasonable Compensation (which shall have the meaning set forth in §53.4958-4(b)(1)(ii) of the Regulations), have a particular meaning under the Internal Revenue Code and/or any Regulations issued thereunder, this COI Policy shall be construed to incorporate that meaning as the context requires.